Torr250/serdes-modeling/README.md

  Dependencies
 =========
-Need to add si_prefix to print the eye height in scientific notation
+Need to add serdes-py to process some data and si_prefix to print the eye height in scientific notation
 ```
+pip install serdespy
 pip install si-prefix
 ```